Springer hits 2 HRs, Astros beat A's 5-2 for 2-0 ALDS lead

 Valdez dazzled in his relief appearance against Minnesota in the AL wild card series opener, tossing five scoreless innings and scattering two hits to go with five strikeouts.

 Enoli Paredes retired the side in the eighth.
-Ryan Pressly worked around Marcus Semien's leadoff single in the ninth, Oakland's only hit past the fourth inning, to finish a six-hitter for the save.
+Ryan Pressly worked around Marcus Semien's leadoff single in the ninth, Oakland's only hit past the fourth inning, to finish a six-hitter for his second save of the postseason.

+“We have nothing to lose from here,” A's infielder Chad Pinder said.

-Oakland got on board in the second with Khris Davis’ second-inning home run, his third of this postseason, put the A's ahead.
+Oakland got on board with Khris Davis’ second-inning home run, his third of this postseason that put the A's ahead.

 After Springer's first homer, the Astros extended their lead to 3-1 on Carlos Correa's RBI groundout in the fourth that scored Michael Brantley, who doubled leading off.

-Chad Pinter led off the bottom half with a 453-foot homer to right-center, the longest homer at Dodger Stadium this season.
+Pinder led off the bottom half with a 453-foot homer to right-center, the longest home run at Dodger Stadium this season.

 For the second straight game, Oakland's starting pitching failed to go deep.
 Manaea gave up four runs and five hits in 4 2/3 innings.
-Chris Bassitt didn't get out of the fourth in Game 1, allowing three runs and nine hits in Wednesday's defeat.
+Chris Bassitt didn't get out of the fourth in Game 1, allowing three runs and nine hits.

+“We just have to win tomorrow and worry about the next day after that,” Melvin said.
+“Anything further than that is a distraction.”

 OFF DAY